davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 强迫致怨

-Therefore, forcing students to take this class will cause ** resentment**.
+Therefore, forcing students to take this class will cause **resentment**.
 Take myself as an example.
 I hate writing, and I think taking writing course is very boring.
 If I am forced to take this class, it must be very easy for me to get distracted.

 ### 父母帮助

-What' s more, when kids need to deal with negative consequences of their mistakes, they usually turn to their parents for help.
+What's more, when kids need to deal with negative consequences of their mistakes, they usually turn to their parents for help.
 In return, this can build their mutual trust and strengthen their relationship.

 ### 热爱父母